bellem23/Book-Cataloging-Web-App/README.md

 The Tags property must also have all the options you wish to write in the entry form (ex.
 YA must be an existing option for the multiselect property to add a book entry with that tag option).

 The application can be modified to match your desired Database specifications by following the instructions in [Modifications](#modifications).

+For instructions on locating the **Database's ID** for use by the app, please view the Notion API documentation on [Retrieving a Database](https://developers.notion.com/reference/retrieve-a-database).

 ## Setup